Fullpower Healthy Relationships

 You can now look at and read (or project onto your classroom display) our most popular stories and comics online!
 If you have previously purchased a hard copy, please email safeNZ@empowermenttrust.nz to receive a link and voucher for the full course.

-Note: the FPHR Online is hosted on the Kidpower Online Learning Centre.
-This is managed by Kidpower International and when you register for any courses hosted on this platform you will receive a generic welcome email that is in both English and Spanish.
+Note: FP HR Online is hosted on the Kidpower Online Learning Centre.
+This is managed by Kidpower International.
+When you register for any courses hosted on this platform you will receive a generic welcome email that is in both English and Spanish.

 By signing up you also subscribe to the New Zealand-Aotearoa FPHR newsletter.
 The online course/resources contain a ‘discuss’ tab in the interface – please share with us your impressions, your feedback, and your ideas for new content.